Jake McGee (American football)

 Jake McGee (born September 19, 1991) is an American former football tight end.
 He played college football for the Virginia Cavaliers and the Florida Gators.

-Early life and high school
+Early life

 McGee grew up in Richmond, Virginia and attended Collegiate School, where he lettered in football and basketball.
 At Collegiate, he helped the football team win two back-to-back state titles during his junior and senior year in 2008 and 2009.
 He finished his senior season with 3,007 yards, 34 touchdowns on 212-of-348 passing attempts, 576 rushing yards, 11 scores and 60 solo tackles at free safety.
 He was a two-star rated recruit and committed to play college football at the University of Virginia.

 College career

 Virginia

 McGee was redshirted during his true freshman season in 2010.
 During the 2011 season, he played in all 13 games, finishing the season with eight tackles on special teams and a forced fumble against Indiana along with a fumble recovery.
 During the 2012 season, he played in all 12 games and started three of them, finishing the season with five touchdown receptions, 28 receptions for 374 yards and eight total tackles (four solo and assisted).
 During the 2013 season, he played in 11 games missing only one against Louisiana Tech due to a lower extremity injury and he started three games.
 He finished the season with 43 receptions, 395 receiving yards, two touchdown receptions and two solo tackles.

 On April 25, 2014, McGee announced that he would be transferring from Virginia.